cecileane/computingtools/pages/notes0908.md

 ## typing skills

-- quick count: who had keyboarding classes in elementary school?
+- had keyboarding classes in elementary school?
 - it's like talking or walking: it's assumed.
 - take a [test](http://www.typingtest.com/test.html)
 - invest in your typing skills! it will save you time and stress.
-  allow yourself one week to be slow.
+  allow yourself two weeks to be slow.

 ---
 [previous](notes0906-intro-shell.html) &